alvaroandresgarayromero/machinelearningsheet/docs/notes/supervised/naive_bayes_model.rst

 .. image:: examples/bayes_theorem/naive-bayes-conditional-probability.png
    :width: 800

-- 2. Normalize between 0-1 to get the actual probability.
-The equation below shows A is y, and B as x:
+- 2. Normalizing is done by adding all the class variables (events) y and then taking the ratio of an instance of a class variable y.
+Below is the entire equation for one y instance with normalization done between 0-1.
+The equation below shows A as y, and B as x:

 .. raw:: html

     <img src="https://render.githubusercontent.com/render/math?math=P(y | x_1,...,x_n)=\frac{P(y)P(x_1,...,x_n | y)}{P(x_1,...,x_n)}=\frac{P(y)P(x_1 | y)P(x_2 | y)...P(x_n | y)}{P(x_1,...,x_n)}">

-Normalizing is done by adding all the class variables (events) y and then taking the ratio of an instance of a class variable y.
-Below is the sum of all y's and above is the entire equation for one y instance with normalization between 0 to 1
+- 2.a.
+The equation below is the sum of all y instances.
+This is used on the equation above in order to be able to normalize

 .. raw:: html